Myths and facts: 7 things you thought you knew about cirrhosis

-You’ve probably heard of cirrhosis, a serious liver disease that leads some people to need liver transplants.
-But you may be surprised at what actually causes cirrhosis.
-Here, liver disease expert Helen Te, MD, explains the most common misconceptions about cirrhosis.
+Cirrhosis is a serious liver disease that leads some people to need liver transplants, but you may be surprised at what actually causes cirrhosis.
+Here are seven myths and facts about cirrhosis, its causes, treatments and potential complications.

-I don’t have any symptoms – there’s no way I could have cirrhosis.
+Myth: I don’t have any symptoms so there’s no way I could have cirrhosis.

-False.
+Fact: It is possible to have cirrhosis of the liver and not know it.
 Many patients who have cirrhosis still have enough liver function to support their body’s daily operations and have no symptoms.
 Fatigue is a common symptom of cirrhosis, but feeling tired can be caused by many things.
-It’s only when liver dysfunction or failure sets in that you can experience symptoms like yellowing of the skin or eyes, confusion, fluid buildup in your belly, leg swelling and bleeding.
+It’s only when liver dysfunction or failure sets in that you can experience symptoms such as yellowing of the skin or eyes, confusion, fluid buildup in your belly, leg swelling and bleeding.

-I don’t drink alcohol, so cirrhosis can’t affect me.
+Myth: Because I don’t drink alcohol, cirrhosis can’t affect me.

-Partly false.
-The liver is indeed a highly regenerative organ, but only if it’s still healthy enough to do so and doesn’t have extensive scar tissue.
-Once cirrhosis is present, your liver’s regenerative capability becomes very limited.
+Fact: The liver is a highly regenerative organ but only if it’s still healthy enough to do so and doesn’t have extensive scar tissue.
+Once cirrhosis is present, your liver’s regeneration becomes very limited.
 That’s why in most cases, cirrhosis can’t be reversed.

-I have cirrhosis, but that doesn’t mean I have liver cancer.
+Myth: If have cirrhosis, I will get liver cancer.

-True.
-Liver cancer is one possible complication of cirrhosis, though.
+Fact: Liver cancer is one possible complication of cirrhosis.
 Early detection of liver cancer is critical, so if you do have cirrhosis, your doctor will want you to undergo periodic testing using blood and radiologic tests.
 Early-stage liver cancer can be cured with surgery or transplantation, depending on your health and the location and size of the tumor.

 For patients suffering from cirrhosis, slowing down the progression of this serious illness may help preserve your remaining liver function.
 That’s why it’s important to diagnose what’s causing your cirrhosis as quickly as possible.Learn more about liver cirrhosis